 Hana left her hospitality job and started teaching in 2013.
 Since then she has never looked back and has fallen in love with her career in education.
-She has been teaching English and Indonesian to foreign speakers for over five years.
+She has been teaching English and Indonesian to foreign speakers for over seven years.
 She began her teaching career whilst working with children in her church and by joining an Indonesian language school in Ubud.
 She holds a Bachelor of Education in English Education from Mahasaraswati University and a master’s degree from Undiksha Education University.
 When not working, Hana loves outdoor activities such as hiking, cycling, camping, and jogging.

 Ade graduated from the University of Islam Malang majoring in English Education under the Faculty of Teacher Training and Education.
 She also has a certification in teaching Indonesian as a foreign language from the Language Department, Ministry of Education.
 Her professional experience includes teaching Indonesian to international exchange students, English to high school students in SMAN 7 Malang, and conversational English to adult students in the English Café Language School.
 Ade loves teaching Indonesian at Jembatan Bahasa because she always finds something new about her language from the perspectives of her international students.
 In her spare time, Ade enjoys listening to music, cooking, and travelling.